francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 When you login in the User Portal app, there are four possible paths, the GSU
 can:

-* Browse all the Green Spaces – The user can see all the information of the Green Spaces
+* Browse all the Green Spaces – The user can access all the information of the Green Spaces
-* See Evaluations of Green Spaces – The user can see all the Evaluations of the Green Spaces, of other Users Registered
+* See Evaluations of Green Spaces – The user can access all the Evaluations of the Green Spaces made by other registered users
 * Register a Report Fault in a Green Space - The user can make a report fault of a malfunction of the Green Space
-* Make an Evaluation of a Green Space - The user can make a Evaluation of a Green Space and comment something about them.
+* Make an Evaluation of a Green Space - The user can make an Evaluation of a Green Space to comment something about it.

 #### Register a Report Fault